unclebay143/learnease/README.md

 - ### Learn with Analogies

-  Our AI-powered platform uses analogies to explain complex tech concepts <br> in a way that is easy to understand and remember.
+  Our AI-powered platform uses analogies to explain complex tech concepts in a way that is easy to understand and remember.

 - ### Real-world use cases

-  LearnEase AI provides real-world use cases for every concept, so you can <br> see how it is applied in practice and understand how it works.
+  LearnEase AI provides real-world use cases for every concept, so you can see how it is applied in practice and understand how it works.

 - ### Hands-On Learning

   Learn by doing!
-LearnEase AI offers a variety of projects and ready-to-run code <br> samples that allow you to put your new knowledge into practice <br> and gain valuable experience.
+LearnEase AI offers a variety of projects and ready-to-run code samples that allow you to put your new knowledge into practice and gain valuable experience.

 - ### Personalized Language Learning
   Choose your preferred language for learning, making it easier to understand and retain information.
 Whether you're a native speaker or learning a new language, we've got you covered.